si-rak/HTML-CSS-course-assignment/README.md

 ## Project Overview

 This is HTML and CSS Course Assignement on an e-commerce website that specializes in selling high-quality rain jackets.
-The website provides a user-friendly interface to explore various products and offers a seamless shopping experience.
+The website provides a user-friendly interface to explore various products.

 ## Technologies Used